mermaid-js/mermaid/docs/gitgraph.md

 - `showBranches` : Boolean, default is `true`.
 If set to `false`, the branches are not shown in the diagram.
 - `showCommitLabel` : Boolean, default is `true`.
 If set to `false`, the commit labels are not shown in the diagram.
 - `mainBranchName` : String, default is `main`.
 The name of the default/root branch.
-- `mainBranchOrder` : Position of the main branch in the list of branches. default is `0`, meanig, by default `main` branch is the first in the order.
+- `mainBranchOrder` : Position of the main branch in the list of branches. default is `0`, meaning, by default `main` branch is the first in the order.

 Let's look at them one by one.
 ## Hiding Branch names and lines